lucasshira/password-generator-js/README.md

 - **CSS3**
 - **JavaScript**

+## Live Demo

+Access the live demo [here](https://lucasshira.github.io/password-generator-js/).

+This project is hosted on GitHub Pages, allowing you to interact with the password generator directly in your browser.

 ## Contributions

 Contributions to enhance the functionality or improve the user experience are welcome.
 Feel free to fork this repository, make changes, and submit pull requests.